Bastøy Prison: Prison

 Bastøy Island, once infamous for its brutal reformatory, is now the site of the progressive Bastøy Prison, founded in 1982.
 Inmates must apply to serve their time on the island.
 Applications are denied if officials believe the prisoner poses a threat.
-In the 38 years the prison has been operating there has only been one attempted escape.
-The inmates know how easy they have it and fear the consequences of escaping.
-If caught escaping, the inmate is sent to one of the most strict prisons.
+There have been multiple escapes from the prison: one in 2015 when a man stole a surfboard and paddled to shore, and another in 2021.
+If caught escaping, inmates are sent to spend the rest of their time in higher-security prisons.
 At the prison, inmates live in cottages, dine on food cooked by a chef, and enjoy a sauna, tennis courts and horseback riding.
 The prison aims to rehabilitate the inmates currently residing there.
 The inmates live peacefully together, work well together and depend on each other for resources.

 In 2014, the prison was awarded the 2014 Blanche Major Reconciliation Prize for "promoting human values and tolerance".
 Bastøy Prison has been called one of the most liberal prisons.
 Unlike most prisons throughout the world, the guards and inmates get along.
 At night, only 5 guards are left on the grounds to monitor the one hundred plus inmates.
 Inmates can experience a rough transition.
 Life for inmates in normal prisons is dictated for them every second of the day; however, at Bastøy, the prisoners have to learn how to fill their days with activities.
+Social scientists have claimed this can result in additional, unusual stressors not found in more traditional high-security prisons.